 it may not leave any temporary or intermediate output files anywhere other

 - For practical reasons excessive output from an ATP system is not allowed.

 A limit, dependent on the disk space available, is imposed on the amount

 of output that can be produced.

 Entrants must email a

-StarExec installation package to the competition organizers by the
+StarExec installation package to the competition organizer by the

 system delivery deadline.

 The installation package must be a .tgz file containing